NextUp Comedy: History

 NextUp was founded in the UK in November 2016 by Daniel Berg, Sarah Henley and Kenny Cavey, the owners of YouTube channel and live comedy night ComComedy.
-Their co-Founding Director is Stuart Snaith, formerly of BBC Worldwide.
+Their co-Founder is Stuart Snaith, formerly of BBC Worldwide.
 Bil Bungay from venture capitalist firm Velocity is among their board members.

 In 2017 the company secured £230,000 (US$297,000) in its latest investment round, and signed deals with both Amazon Channels and Virgin Atlantic to broadcast their specials on the airline's in-flight entertainment.
 In 2021, they joined Samsung's Smart Start platform and provided new Samsung Smart TV customers the unique opportunity to access premium apps and entertainment during the initial months of purchase.
 This partnership let viewers discover exclusive sets from both famous acts and rising stars such as Ed Byrne, Miles Jupp and Maisie Adam – all without leaving their sofa.

 Beginning January 2023, select NextUp Comedy shows are also available on ITVX including Anna Mann, Jason Byrne, Lost Voice Guy, and many more.